Hisense-Ligent/.github/profile/README.md

 - We'll share [optical networks-related technical materials](https://github.com/Hisense-Ligent/SONiC-OCP-OFC-Summit-Related-Highlight) from the AI Data Center Open Source Summit in this community.
 You can access tech sharing from this top summit here.
 If interested in optical module tech, feel free to contact us.

-### 2. Testing & Validation

-We are verifying the stability of Hisense optical modules on various platforms based on the [SONiC-MGMT project](https://github.com/Hisense-Ligent/SONiC-MGMT).
-The related test topology, test code, and reports will be shared in the [Hisense SONiC automation test case](https://github.com/Hisense-Ligent/SONiC-CICT):

-- **Test Topologies**: Pre-configured test environments for validating optical module functionality
-- **Automated Test Cases**: Scripts for verifying compliance with SONiC standards
-- **Test Reports**: Regularly updated validation results for Hisense optical modules in SONiC environments

 ### 3. Driver Development & Integration